inspiringJackson/ai-textarea-completion/README.md

 ## Introduction

 AI Textarea Completion is a powerful web component that provides intelligent text completion capabilities.
 It seamlessly integrates with any web application and offers context-aware suggestions as you type.
+The supported language model has been tested: [Doubao](https://console.volcengine.com/ark/region:ark+cn-beijing/model/detail?Id=doubao-lite-32k).

 ## Features